 Always take a backup and be prepared to test, test and test some more.

 With the default settings on any minify/combine plugin, most likely your website will look broken at first.
 You will need to spend some time and test and apply different options to find out which files you need to “exclude” from the settings for everything to look correct and still load the page at the fastest speeds possible.
-Don’t lose heart, and give up right away, and as always you can check out my services page to schedule a time for me to assist you with this important task.

 Note: Only install one plugin for a specific optimization.
 For example, we often use WP Super Cache for caching, Fast Velocity Minify for Minify html,css,js, Easy Lazy Loader for lazy loading and one of Shortpixel to optimize images.
 So if you install an All-in-One plugin, but don’t like one of their features, disable that feature and install one of the other plugins that cover that feature.
 If you have any questions on this feel free to leave a comment below.

 The fastest page caching plugin I have tested to date has been the plugin WP Super Cache This plugin can make a “supercached” version of your posts, as a flat html file, which removes the time for the php backend files of WordPress to calculate and significantly speeds up your website, in order to do this, you will need to turn off the gzip compression for your site, which seems counter-intuitive, since compressing the webpage makes it smaller and in most cases faster to display for the user.
 WP Super Cache, also caches the mobile version of your webpages.
 For the free version of page caching this plugin offers the most features and options and has been the fastest.